 You will be prompted to auto generate a thumbnail.
 If you prefer to use a different image for your menu, you can tap on the Set Thumbnail option.

-We recommend your menu photos be 2044 pixels wide x 2216 pixels high for best resolution on the customer facing Menu.
+We recommend your menu photos be 2044 pixels wide x 2216 pixels high for best resolution on the customer-facing Menu and Kiosk.
+They should be either JPG or PNG format.

 Note: Once you choose a menu item, TouchBistro will make a copy on your iPad for its own use.
 If you’ve uploaded a large number of photos and wish to save space, you can delete these images after attaching them to your menu items.
 Just make sure you do not delete them from your computer.